France-ioi/react-task-lib/example/README.md

-This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an example of how to use the `react-task-lib`.

-It is linked to the react-task-lib package in the parent directory for development purposes.
+## Run the example

-You can run `yarn install` and then `yarn start` to test your package.
+You can run `yarn install` and then `yarn start` to test the library in your browser.